 In general, there are three types of thrift stores: high end boutiques, vintage stores and charity or thrift shops.

-General vintage stores like Vintage Island which has stores in Leiden, Haarlem, Den Haag and more, are a more modern take on vintage clothing, offering genuine vintage clothing but often catered to a more hip crowd.
+General vintage stores like Vintage Island which has stores in Leiden, Haarlem and Den Haag among others, are a more modern take on vintage clothing, offering genuine vintage clothing but often catered to a more hip crowd.
 Most vintage stores have some degree of curation.
 They tend to offer a selection of clothing that fits into the aesthetic narrative they’ve envisioned.
 These stores don’t just sell anything that’s given to them, but rather select the pieces they put on display.
 Vintage store are a great place to go when you’re looking for a sustainable alternative to fast fashion trends.
 The prices are generally the same and the quality of the clothing is noticeably better.

 Don’t forget to check out your local market!
 Some vendors will have second-hand or vintage clothing in their stalls.
 It’s a great way to find a vintage item that isn’t too overpriced.